 If you believe that your client intends to harm others, you will need to balance the duty of confidentiality to your client with the public interest in preventing harm.
 You should consider carefully the information available to you and whether this clearly identifies a proposed victim or a serious criminal offence which will occur.
 If it does, then you should report this to the police or to another appropriate authority on the basis that the duty to maintain client confidentiality does not apply to information about any crime a client indicates they will commit.

-It could be more difficult to decide what to do if the client says they will commit suicide or self-harm, neither of which are crimes.
+It could be more difficult to decide what to do if the client says they are contemplating suicide or self-harm, neither of which are crimes.
 A client could threaten self-harm but later claim that their confidentiality had been breached when the police or social services intervene.

 It is a very personal decision.
 You must consider whether the threat to the person’s life or health is sufficiently serious to justify a breach of the duty of confidentiality.
 Some solicitors would prefer to breach the confidentiality of a client who had threatened to harm themselves, even if in so doing the client made a complaint.
 Others might view reporting a client’s threats as an invasion of that individual’s right to privacy.